Duke of Sutherland's Railway

 The Duke of Sutherland's Railway was a railway in Sutherland, Scotland, built by the 3rd Duke of Sutherland.

-The Sutherland Railway had opened in 1868, terminating at Golspie.
-The Duke continued the line to Helmsdale from his own resources.
-It opened from a Dunrobin Castle station to West Helmsdale in 1870, and for some months the Duke had it operated as a private railway.
+The Sutherland Railway had opened in 1868, terminating at Golspie railway station.
+The Duke continued the line to Helmsdale railway station from his own resources.
+It opened from Dunrobin Castle station to West Helmsdale station in 1870, and for some months the Duke had it operated as a private railway.
 In 1871 the line was completed from Golspie to Helmsdale, and operated as a part of the Highland Railway.

 It was absorbed into the Highland Railway in 1884 and continues in use today as part of the Far North Line.